United We Eat

 The flagship program, United We Eat @ Home, features an immigrant or refugee chef each week who prepares takeout meals for purchase to Missoulians.
 Customers can select between a meat, vegetarian or combo plate, and they have the option of buying an appetizer and dessert as well.
 There really is something for everyone!
 When people come to pick up their meals, we provide a little information about the chef’s background and the story behind the dishes prepared.
 We also encourage customers to interact with the chef and try to say “hello” or “thank you” in a new language!

-United We Eat also puts on dessert sales and virtual cooking classes throughout the year to generate additional economic opportunity for chefs and promote the sharing of food traditions.
+United We Eat also puts on a number of other programs to generate additional economic opportunity for chefs and promote the sharing of food traditions.
 These often serve as educational opportunities, too, raising awareness about various movements or places and introducing the community to different traditions from around the world.

-Sign up for the United We Eat newsletter and learn more at the United We Eat website.
+Sign up for the United We Eat newsletter where you will get the weekly menu and order meals through the United We Eat website.